 Spread of HinduismHinduism is the third largest world religion after Christianity and Islam.
-Originally Hinduism comes from populous India, which is why it is very widespread, with about one billion people.
-And 92% of all Hindus come from India.
-With more than 3500 years it is also one of the oldest religions still widespread today.
+Hinduism comes originally from populous India, which is why it is very widespread, with about one billion people.
+And 92 percent of all Hindus come from India.
+With more than 3,500 years, it is also one of the oldest religions with widespread practice today.

 Hinduism (also known as "Sanatana Dharma") is a polytheistic or henotheistic religion.
 Unlike Christianity, for example, there is no single god or all-father.
 It is rather a complex of variously shaped traditions and religions that have developed and overlapped over time.
 The biggest Hindu currents are Vishnuism, Shaktism and Shivaism.

-Phases of disseminationThe oldest knowledge about Hinduism goes back to the 3rd millennium BC with the Vorvedic religions.
-Within India, the spread of Hinduism was slow at first, and it was not until the 12th century A.D. that it displaced the predominant Buddhism to second place.
+Phases of disseminationThe oldest knowledge about Hinduism goes back to the third millennium B.C.E with the Vorvedic religions.
+Within India, the spread of Hinduism was slow at first, and it was not until the 12th century C.E. that it displaced the predominant Buddhism to second place.
 Even today, in many countries Hindu and Buddhist traditions still mix.